orme292/s3packer/README.md

 The default is `relative`.

-- `relative`: The key will be prepended with the relative path of the file on the local filesystem (individual files specified in the profile will always end up at the root of the bucket, plus the `pathPrefix` and then `objectPrefix`).
+- `relative`: The key will be prepended with the relative path of the file on the local filesystem (individual files specified in the profile will always end up at the root of the bucket, plus the `PathPrefix` and then `NamePrefix`).
 - `absolute`: The key will be prepended with the absolute path of the file on the local filesystem.

 **NamePrefix** <br/>